 Milk is known as a significant source of high-quality protein (or complete protein) — because it contains all nine essential amino acids.

-These amino acids, especially leucine, help to minimize weakening of muscles and can stimulate muscle synthesis.
+These amino acids, especially leucine, help to minimize the weakening of muscles and can stimulate muscle synthesis in your body.

 What is casein?

-Casein protein, like all proteins, is a source of dietary amino acids.
-It is a slow protein due to its slower digestion rate leading to slow and prolonged production of amino acids in the blood.
+Casein, like all proteins, is a source of dietary amino acids.
+It is referred to as “slow protein” due to its slower digestion rate leading to a prolonged production of amino acids in the blood.

-Its family consists of different proteins (peptides) such as α-s1, α-s2, ß, and 6 with different compositions and variations.
+Its family consists of different proteins (peptides) such as alphaS-1(α-s1), alphaS-2 (α-s2), beta (ß), and 6 with different compositions and variations.

-Some of the casein’s functions in our bodies are:
+Some of casein’s functions in our bodies are: